 9.b.
 Increase PBV Project Cap Currently Implementing ACTIVITY 2022-09: Allows more than the greater of 25 units or 25% of the units at a complex to receive Project-Based Voucher assistance.
 Under current regulations, units that are for the elderly or those providing supportive services are already exempt from this cap.
 This activity would allow units that may not be serving the above populations to go above the cap up to 100% of the units at a project.
-This MTW activity serves the following statutory objectives: □Cost effectiveness □ Self-sufficiency ⊠Housing Choice This MTW activity has the following cost implications: ⊠Neutral □Increased revenue □Decreased revenue □Increased expenditures □ Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
+This MTW activity serves the following statutory objectives: □Cost effectiveness ☐ Self-sufficiency ⊠Housing Choice This MTW activity has the following cost implications: ⊠Neutral □Increased revenue □ Decreased revenue □ Increased expenditures □ Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
 This MTW activity applies: ⊠to all assisted households □only to a subset or subsets of assisted households This MTW activity does not require a Safe Harbor Waiver.
+This wit w double decement require a calcification waiver.
 This MTW activity does not require a hardship policy.
+This MTW activity does not require a hardship policy.
 This MTW activity does not require an impact analysis.
+This MTW activity does not require a hardship policy.
+This MTW activity does not require an impact analysis.
+Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, This MTW activity does not require a hardship policy.
+This MTW activity does not require an impact analysis.
+Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the This MTW activity does not require a hardship policy.
+This MTW activity does not require an impact analysis.
+Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, This MTW activity does not require a hardship policy.
+This MTW activity does not require an impact analysis.
 Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the implementation.
-The activity is approved, but a HAP contract has not been signed using this activity.
-This activity has not been discontinued and is not planned to be discontinued.
+This MTW activity does not require a hardship policy.
+This MTW activity does not require an impact analysis.
+Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the implementation.
+The activity is approved, but a HAP contract has not been signed using this activity in This MTW activity does not require a hardship policy.
+This MTW activity does not require an impact analysis.
+Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the implementation.